 PHI KAPPA PHI PROJECT GRANT PROGRAM

 To promote academic excellence, the University of Michigan Chapter 39 of Phi Kappa Phi awards project grants each year.
-In 2016, grants were awarded to eight Phi Kappa Phi members.

 The project grants provide $2,500 to $5,000 to fully or partially fund an independent project.
 The selected focus of the project should be one of personal significance and interest, related to a specific field of study or career plans.
 Consistent with current University of Michigan Campaign Goals, the projects should strive to extend academic excellence from the classroom into real-world experiences and have potential to serve the public good.
 Last year, we split awards in the case of a tie, funding two project grants at a level of $2,500 each.